nwithan8/configs/plex/pmm/tips_and_tricks.md

 - A dynamic collection will execute a query (say, grab a list of the top 10 actors right now), and then for each result, make a collection using the "actor" template.
 - Schedule a dynamic collection (visibility, update frequency, etc.) via the template
-- HINT: You can use a collection template in a dynamic collection template (e.g. use the same sort_title setting for both dynamic collections and one-off collections by using the same collection template)
+- Unfortunately, you cannot use a template in a dynamic collection, so make sure elements are the same (e.g. the sort_title syntax)

 ## Custom Posters
 - Placeholder posters generated using [this utility](https://github.com/bullmoose20/Plex-Stuff#create_poster) and [this font](https://github.com/meisnate12/Plex-Meta-Manager-Images/blob/master/Comfortaa-Bold.ttf)